-This low altitude trek, by Himalayan standards (highest altitude is 3250 m), on the Annapurna foothills is devised explicitly for families.
+This is a low-altitude trek by Himalayan standards (the highest altitude is 3250 m).
+This hike on the Annapurna foothills is designed exclusively for families.
 On our Nepal family trekking holiday, we include time in traditional Hindu villages, where the local children regard the Himalayas as their playground.

 Our fully supported lodge-to-lodge program allows us to enjoy the comfort of staying in teahouses.
 We can join our delightful crew playing board or card games or even volleyball and cricket in each place we stop.
 There is also time to visit the local schools and markets, where cultural horizons are so different from your own.
 In all, there are many opportunities and learning experiences to keep both you and your children occupied while getting enthralled.

 For added comfort, convenience, and safety, we are one of the few operators to provide the best meals on your trek.
 Who wants to search for a hygienic and hearty dinner after a hard day’s trekking?
 Our trained chefs cater to your family’s dietary requirements and ensure a high level of hygiene, along with the most varied and healthiest meals in the Himalayas.